Temporal Action Segmentation: An Analysis of Modern Techniques: A Primer on Segmentation

-Action Segmentation is a challenging problem in high-level video understanding.
-In its simplest form, temporal action segmentation aims to segment a temporally untrimmed video by time and label each segmented part with a pre-defined action label~\cite{ding2017tricornet}.
-Formally, given a video $\bm{x} = (x_1, x_2, ..., x_T)$ of length $T$, temporal action segmentation models aim to produce the following output:
+Temporal action segmentation partitions a temporally untrimmed video in time and assigns each segment with a pre-defined action label~\cite{richard2017weakly}.
+Formally, given a video $\bm{x} = (x_1, x_2, ..., x_T)$ of length $T$ with $N$ actions, segmentation methods produce the following output:

-where $s_n = (c_n, \ell_n) $ represents a continuous video segment of length $l_n$ that has the semantic label $c_n$.
-A different point of view of handling the task is to make frame-wise action label predictions given that it is the 1D analogy of semantic (image) segmentation~\cite{farha2019ms}.
-This interpretation yields the following:

-where $y_t$ is the frame-wise action label.
-These two representations are equivalent and redundant.
-One could easily transfer from one output to the other.
-In the literature, both above formulations have been investigated depending on the perspective these works consider.